nodesman/systemofmind/book/part_1/06_the_clash_of_maps.md

 ---
-title: Chapter 6: The Clash of Maps (A Guide to Relationships)
+title: "Chapter 6: The Clash of Maps"
-parent: Part I The Compass
+parent: "Part I The Compass"
 nav_order: 6
 ---
 # Chapter 6: The Clash of Maps (A Guide to Relationships)

 ## The Physics of Human Connection